Maura Pfefferman: Present day

-Maura continues to see Vicki, has rebuilt her relationship with Davina, and is volunteering at the LGBT centre.
+Maura continues to see Vicki, has rebuilt her relationship with Davina, and is volunteering at the LGBT center.
 She attempts to help out a young suicidal caller, but it leads to an ill-fated search that results in her collapsing.
 After a trip to the hospital for exhaustion, Maura announces at her 70th birthday that she wants to be called Mom rather than Moppa, which angers Shelly, and that she intends to undergo gender confirmation surgery, which distresses Vicki – Maura has neglected to mention it to either of them before publicly making the announcement.

 During this time, Maura's relationship with her sister warms somewhat, but she is angered to see that it is only because their mother is fading away.
 Although Vicki and Brina get along very well, Maura perceives their bonding as coming at her expense, and she and Vicki break up after an explosive argument.

 Maura eventually learns that she cannot undertake surgery safely due to heart issues, which leaves her devastated.
 She is left wondering if her transition is stalled, invalidated, or, perhaps most distressingly, complete.